mattcone/markdown-guide/hacks.md

 ---
 layout: default
 title: Hacks
-description: Workarounds for elements not officially supported by Markdown.
+description: Workarounds for things not officially supported by Markdown.
 last_modified_at: 2021-12-28
 ---

 ## Overview

 The majority of people using Markdown will find that the [basic](/basic-syntax/) and [extended syntax](/extended-syntax/) elements cover their needs.
 But chances are that if you use Markdown long enough, you'll inevitably discover that it doesn't support something you need.
-This page provides some tips and tricks for working around Markdown's limitations.
+This page provides tips and tricks for working around Markdown's limitations.

 <div class="alert alert-success">
   <i class="fas fa-lightbulb"></i> <strong>Tip:</strong> These hacks aren't guaranteed to work in your Markdown application.
-If you need to use these elements frequently, you might want to consider writing using something other than Markdown.
+If you need to use these things frequently, you might want to consider writing using something other than Markdown.
 </div>

 ## Underline